Vote April 2: Meet the Candidates for County Office

 County Executive David Crowley is running for re-election, and while only 5 of 18 board seats have competitive races, it’s possible there will be significant turnover on the board.

-No matter who wins next week, there will be four new supervisors come May because four sitting supervisors have decided not to run for re-election.
+No matter who wins, there will be four new supervisors come May because four sitting supervisors have decided not to run for reelection.
 But three supervisors are also facing challenges, so the board could see as many as seven new members at the start of its next legislative session.

 All the races on the ballot are non-partisan.
 The analysis of each race is followed by the candidates’ official biography.